yotoplay/examples/next.js-better-auth/README.md

 ## Notes on the OAuth config

-This app is a third-party client, and Auth0's "strict" third-party security mode (which Yoto uses) doesn't issue an ID token or serve the standard `openid`/`profile`/`email` scopes or the native `/userinfo` endpoint to third-party clients.
+Auth0's "strict" third-party security mode doesn't issue an ID token or serve the standard `openid`/`profile`/`email` scopes or the native `/userinfo` endpoint to third-party clients.
 So this example:

 - Requests `user:profile:view`/`user:email:view` instead of `profile`/`email`, and points